cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/control-access-to-cloud-platforms-and-landing-zones.md

 Cloud Foundation teams often have to support customers with a wide variety of security and workload requirements.
 While [Modular Landing Zones](../tenant-management/modular-landing-zones.md) help foundation teams offer a composable set of services to cover varying workload requirements, addressing different security requirements comes not as easily.

 A common source for different security requirements are data classifications and project stage.
 For example, one project might be working with public data in a development stage, while another project needs to work with confidential data in its productive environment.
 Consequentially, these projects have different risk estimates.
-When the Cloud Foundation team assumes responsibility for ensuring basic compliance via the Landing Zone (see [Shared Responsibility Model](./shared-responsibility-model.md)), serving these projects creates the need for multiple Landing Zones, each implementing a different set of security controls.
+When the Cloud Foundation team assumes responsibility for ensuring basic compliance via the Landing Zone (see [Shared Responsibility Model Alignment](./shared-responsibility-model-alignment.md)), serving these projects creates the need for multiple Landing Zones, each implementing a different set of security controls.

 ## Why Manage Access to Cloud Platforms and Landing Zones